softoo-pk/NodeJs-Assignment/README.md

 ## Note
-* This task is independent of any DB & and all the code has to be in node.js with no external libraries.
+* This task is independent of any DB & and all the code has to be in node.js with **no external libraries**.
 * Test driven development is preferred, **hence writing unit test will carry extra weightage**.
 In case testing is done **jest** is preferred
 * All the required resources are available on git.